 Note—Employing existing security mechanims may result in TGai devices not fulfilling requirements regarding the expected system performance.

 Should we rather use the following Req. instead?
 I am not sure if it is a functional requirement as it is stated.
-As depricate = disapprove = criticize, I am not sure if this would be a usefull Req.
+As deprecate = disapprove = criticize, I am not sure if this would be a usefull Req.

 [ReqYY] The TGai amendment shall not depricate existing security mechanims of IEEE 802.11.